coldnebo/neboland_build_system/README.md

 # NeboLand 2

-This project is the begining of a clean build of the NeboLand Exile server with an emphasis on total build automation and best practices.
+This project is the beginning of a clean build of the NeboLand Exile server with an emphasis on total build automation and best practices.